mpaperno/MSFSTouchPortalPlugin/README.md

 Please use the GitHub [Issues](https://github.com/mpaperno/MSFSTouchPortalPlugin/issues) pages for bug reports and concise feature requests.
 Use the [Discussions](https://github.com/mpaperno/MSFSTouchPortalPlugin/discussions) pages for general conversation on any related topic like suggestions or support questions.

-There is also a Touch Portal Discord server discussion room at [#msfs2020](https://discord.gg/JyZg4vqs)
+There is also a [Discord support forum](https://discord.gg/A7hyG2Xq) on my server, and discussion rooms on my Discord server channel [#msfs-general](https://discord.gg/T2YqN2Jv) and at Touch Portal's Discord server channel [#msfs2020](https://discord.gg/JyZg4vqs)

 ---